 Stimulus Generation.
 We synthesize custom stimuli to probe the model in this task (Figure 5).
 As in experiment 1, we sample locations for the reference object(s) and then place the target objects relative to them.
 Similarly to Quinn (1994; 1996; 1999), we place the target object in one relation relative to the reference object in the familiarization example, and then place it in a different location in the same relation (first test probe) or in the other relation (second test probe).
-The target objects in the test probes are both equidistant from the target object in the familiarization probe, controlling for any effect of distance on the representational similarity.
+The target object in the familiarization probe, controlling for any effect of distance on the representational similarity.
 We examine triplets where the target object matches between the familiarization and probe stimuli ("same target"; Quinn, 1994; Figure 1; top) and triplets where the probe stimuli use a different target object ("different target"; Quinn et al., 1996; Figure 1; bottom).